 Dr Sam Harding is a Senior Research Fellow at North Bristol NHS Trust.
 She is a Health Psychologist and PhD.
 Sam is a mixed methodologist researcher with additional expertise in scoping and systematic reviews.
 Her research portfolio covers a diverse set of medical fields from Hyperbaric Medicine, Speech and Language Therapy and Head and Neck cancer, to working with the FAST MRI team.
 Sam’s interests lay in quality of life and the impact of medical interventions on chronic conditions.
 She also investigates lived experiences in relation to treatments, interventions and education.
-Sam has worked on a number of FAST MRI projects including qualitative research, supporting Public & Patient Involvement and she is the Lead Applicant on a new Systematic Review NIHR application.
+Sam has worked on a number of FAST MRI projects including qualitative research, supporting Public & Patient Involvement.

 Professor Janet Dunn

 Professor Janet Dunn is the Deputy Director of Warwick Clinical Trials Unit (CTU) at Warwick Medical School, University of Warwick.
 She has over 25 years clinical trials experience.
 Janet has been instrumental in supporting the set up of the FAST MRI programme and the running of the studies with wide knowledge.

 Dr Andrea Marshall is an Associate Professor at Warwick Clinical Trials Unit (CTU) at Warwick Medical School, University of Warwick.
 Specialising in statistical design and analysis of randomised clinical trials Andrea has led all the quantitative analysis for the FAST MRI studies.